Closer (film): Home media

 Closer was first released on VHS and DVD on March 29, 2005, and on Blu-ray on May 22, 2007.

 Popular culture

-In their debut album, A Fever You Can't Sweat Out, American band Panic! at the Disco named two songs after a quote from this film: "Lying is the most fun a girl can have without taking her clothes off, but it's better if you do."
+In their debut album, A Fever You Can't Sweat Out, American band Panic! at the Disco named two songs after a quote from this film: "Lying is the most fun a girl can have without taking her clothes off" and "But It's Better If You Do."

+American rock band Fall Out Boy, in their song "Thnks fr th Mmrs", refers to a scene in the movie where Anna tells her husband Larry what her affair was like: "It tastes like you but sweeter!"